zhwm/SharePro_gxe/README.md

 We developed SharePro for GxE analysis to reduce multiple testing burden.
 Below we showcase three scenarios of potential effect heterogeneity in a population with three environmental exposure status.
-In setting 1, there is no effect heterogeneity and through combined analysis, the causal variant can be identified while a stratified GWAS analysis is under-powered.
+In setting 1, there is no effect heterogeneity and through combined analysis, the causal variant can be identified while a stratified GWAS is under-powered.
 Through joint analysis of exposure-stratified GWAS summary statistics, we can recover this signal with SharePro.
 In setting 2, the causal variant has different effect sizes across exposure categories and combined approaches will be disadvantaged.
-Classical GxE analysis is not well-powered either due to a high multiple testing burden.
+Classical GxE analysis is also under-powered due to a high multiple testing burden.
 With a joint approach, SharePro can accurately identify the causal signal and detect effect heterogeneity.
 Setting 3 is similar to setting 2 where the joint approach is more favorable than the combined approach.

 <p align="center">